 How long does it take to replace an engine?

 Replacing an engine is a considerable undertaking, and you may be without your vehicle even longer than the time your mechanic actually spends working on it.
-Time spent sourcing a new engine, replacing your old one and testing the replacement generally translates to anywhere from three days to a week in the shop, maybe longer.
+Time spent sourcing a new engine, replacing your old one and testing the replacement generally means anywhere from three days to a week in the shop — maybe longer.

 Is it worth rebuilding or replacing an engine?